luizbafilho/fusis/README.md

 vagrant up
 ```
 Watch the message at the end of vagrant provision process.
-It'll provide you with user, password and where the project code is.
+It will provide you with the user, password and where the project code is.

 3. Login
 ```bash